-Kate commenced voluntarily supporting psychologically injured Queensland Police Officers and their families, after identifying deficiencies within the current system through personal experience.
+Kate initially commenced voluntarily supporting psychologically injured Queensland Police Officers and their families, after identifying deficiencies within multi-organisational systems and processes.

 Kate has personally met with politicians, initiated contact with journalists and lawyers, and written to various members of parliament to seek changes to matters that adversely impact upon psychologically injured police.
 Additionally, Kate has initiated surveys, conducted research, and compiled reports to validate that there is a need for legislative, organisational and systemic reform.